Site curator Ian Watkins speaks to Alan Wilson, the last organist at the Granada, about a special reel to reel tape recorded by his Dad Fred in 1960

 It has now been gone longer than it existed but for many local people when you mention its name it still brings back happy memories.

 My name is Ian 'Watko' Watkins, I'm Mansfield born and bred with a keen interest in local history.
 I have long been fascinated by stories of the Granada and for the last few years I have been collecting memories and memorabilia relating to the cinema.
-I have worked at Mansfield 103.2 in the town for almost 20 years and I'm passionate about the area.
+I have worked at Mansfield 103.2 in the town for over 20 years and I'm passionate about the area.
 I wanted to create a website dedicated to the cinema to keep its memory alive.

 If you have any memories or stories about the Granada and want to contribute to this mini archive please get in touch via the email or form at the bottom of this website.

 This picture was taken by Berisford Jones on Thursday 24th May 1973, two days before the Granada was closed for good.
 Thank you to Berisford for kindly allowing us to use the iconic photograph on this site.

 A picture from the 1930s Plaza days (used courtesy of Andrew Hopewell).
 Andrew's grandparents met whilst working there.
 They are on the right of the photograph.

 If you have any memories or pictures you'd like to appear on this site then send an email so I can add them to the Granada Grapevine.

 If you worked there or visited the cinema and would like to do an interview with me, so I can add your story to the audio archive, let me know too.

 I'm also always looking to add to my Granada Mansfield collection so if you want to sell anything related to the cinema please let me know.